-Available Treatments For Female Urinary Incontinence, Light Bladder Leakage, And Overactive Bladder
+Available Treatments For Overactive Bladder, Light Bladder Leakage, and Urinary Incontinence

-There are several treatments to incorporate into your daily lifestyle in order to treat an overactive bladder.
+There are several treatments for overactive bladder you can incorporate into your daily lifestyle in order to treat the symptoms of Overactive Bladder, Light Bladder Leakage, and Urinary Incontinence.

 These can involve cutting down on foods and beverages that irritate the bladder, such as alcohol, caffeine, carbonated beverages, and highly acidic foods.
 Changes may also include scheduling trips to the bathroom on a more regimented schedule.
 Going to the bathroom every hour or two, even if you don’t feel the need, can help avoid the sudden urges that lead to accidents.
 Losing weight may help with bladder problems by reducing the weight placed on the bladder and pelvic muscles.

-Kegel exercises for women and bladder training exercises that help train and strengthen the muscles involved in urination may be of help to some people.
+Kegel exercises for women and bladder training exercises that help train and strengthen the muscles involved in urination have been known to be one of the many effective treatments for overactive bladder and may be of help to some people.

 There are a variety of medications used for bladder incontinence treatment.
 If the cause of the incontinence is overactive bladder due to irregular nerve function, an anticholinergic drug will most likely be prescribed.
 This class of drugs treats urge incontinence but comes with a range of side effects.
 The most common side effects include: